cmu-sei/crucible/docs/player/index.md

 1. Name - The name of the Subscription, for display purposes
 2. Callback URL - The URL that the recieving application expects notifications from Player to be sent to
 3. Client ID - The ID of a client in the OAuth2/OIDC server that is used for authentication in the environment.
 This client should support the Client Credentials grant and be authorized to include whatever scopes the receiving application requires to call it's Callback URL endpoint.
-For the VM API it's default required scope is player-vm-privileged.
+For the VM API, it's default required scope is player-vm-privileged.
 This is the privileged scope that has elevated permissions and should not be the same as the scope used by the normal VM UI client.
-4. Client Secret - The secret required to authenticate witht he CLient ID specified
+4. Client Secret - The secret required to authenticate witht he Client ID specified
 5. Events - The Player events that this application would like to be notified about, such as ViewCreated and ViewDeleted

 ### Creating and Managing Maps

-The **Maps** application allows Player users who have View Administrator (*ViewAdmin*) permissions on the view to create, edit, and delete "clickable" maps of systems and environments in a simulation.
+The **Maps** application allows Player users who have View Administrator (*ViewAdmin*) permissions on the view, to create, edit, and delete "clickable" maps of systems and environments in a simulation.
 A common example of a map is a network topology where selecting a system on the topology launches the associated VM.

 Assuming that View Administrator permissions have been granted, in Player add the map application to the view.